masumrpg/rn-toast/README.md

 # @masumdev/rn-toast"

-A customizable Toast notification library for React Native applications with smooth animations.
+A simple toast for react native like samsung notification.

 ![Toast Demo](./demo-toast.gif)